fberrez/bookmarks/README.md

 ## TODO

-- Implement a cache to save data get from providers (flickr, vimeo)
+- Implement a cache to save data obtained from providers (flickr, vimeo)
 - Implement other providers
 - Implement API authentication (with 2FA)
 - Add more tests